CloudWithChris/cloudwithchris.com/content/person/kaysauter/index.md

 Title: Kay Sauter
 Twitter: "KaySauter"
 Website: ""
+Description: "Kay has been working with data for more than 10 years.
+He is passionate about SQL Server, Azure and Data Visualization.
+Besides T-SQL, he likes to program in PowerShell and Python.
+Since 2019, he works as a Senior BI Consultant for OneDigit AG, consulting mainly swiss banking and insurance firms.
+He lives in Zurich, Switzerland and is an avid traveler."
 ---
 Kay has been working with data for more than 10 years.
 He is passionate about SQL Server, Azure and Data Visualization.
 Besides T-SQL, he likes to program in PowerShell and Python.
 Since 2019, he works as a Senior BI Consultant for OneDigit AG, consulting mainly swiss banking and insurance firms.
 He lives in Zurich, Switzerland and is an avid traveler.